Approximately 91 percent of our students finance their educational dreams with some form of financial aid.

-To view the financial aid you are receiving, log onto your MyClarion account, the student information system for Clarion University.
-Students, faculty and staff utilize MyClarion for registration, grades, financial aid, billing and many other services.
-Here's a quick reference guide for using MyClarion to access Financial Aid information:
+To view the financial aid you are receiving, log into your MyClarion account, the student information system for Clarion University.
+Students, faculty, and staff utilize MyClarion for registration, grades, financial aid, billing, and many other services.
+Here's a quick reference guide for using MyClarion to access financial aid information:

-- In Student Center, scroll to the "Finances" area.
+- In the Student Center, scroll to the Finances area.

 - A summary of your financial aid will be displayed.
 You can view your aid awards for the year or by specific term (summer/fall/spring).